NCT Safer Travel Guidance for Customers

 When getting off the bus, press the bell in good time and remain in your seat until the bus stops.

 On the floor of our buses, there is a red circle where you should wait until the doors are opened.
-Once the doors are open, leave the bus as quickly as you can.
+Once the doors are open, make use of the hand sanitiser near the doors and leave the bus as quickly as you can.

 When getting off the bus, customers who travel in a wheelchair should press the bell and wait in the bay until the driver has deployed the ramp and then moved away from the bus, to give you social distance.